bava-kurian/RAG_LLM_Document_Q-A_with_Retrieval_Augmented_Generation_and_LLMs/README.md

 1. **Model Loading Errors**

-   - Ensure you have sufficient RAM (at least 8GB recommended)
+   - Ensure you have sufficient RAM (at least 4GB recommended for default model)
+   - The default model (`microsoft/DialoGPT-small`) is optimized for free tier usage
    - Try using a smaller model if memory is limited

 2. **Pinecone Connection Issues**